zhuiguang49/notebook/docs/CS/CS61B/Chapter1 Java Basic.md

 6. Java variables must have a specific type
 7. Java variable types can never change
 8. In Java, types are verified before the code runs!
 If there are type issues, the code will not compile
+9. A `.java` file can contain multiple classes, but there can be at most one public class.
+Non-public classes can be placed in the same file, but they do not affect the file name.

 !!! note "Tip"